Kings Mountain National Military Park | VISITOR CENTER

 OPERATING HOURS

-The Visitor Center at Kings Mountain National Military Park is open daily from 9 AM to 5 PM year round, and until 6 PM on weekends from Memorial Day through Labor Day.
+The Visitor Center at Kings Mountain National Military Park is open Wednesdays through Sundays from 9 AM to 5 PM.
 It is closed on Martin Luther King Day, President’s Day, Columbus Day, Thanksgiving, Christmas, and New Year’s Day.
 However, times can always change, so before making travel plans always check the official Kings Mountain Operating Hours and Seasons web page for the latest schedule.

 AMENITIES